alecsandergr/estrutura-ws-101/steps.md

 ```

 After the definitions a new file `pyproject.toml` is created with all the the configurations for your project and you can use `poetry shell` to use your brand new environment.

+## Step 3: Create the folder structure

+Add a basic folder structure, you can add:
+- src: your code goes here
+- data: if you have any data, add it here
+- tests: for your tests
+- docs: for your documentation

+## Step 4: Create a .gitignore file

+You can use gitignore.io website and search for Python to get a template.